 What is CMYK in reprographics and graphic design?

 Designers have to deal with the issue of viewing their work on screen in RGB, although their final printed piece will be in CMYK.
 Today, there are printers that can offer near RGB printing using green and orange to boost the colour gamut.
 Many years ago when we had better control over our apps we work in a closed system.
-Thats is we did not use ICC profiles to print to.
-But when you are printing to multiple devices each printer will be different and then this is where you may need greeter control.
-In today’s dumbed down apps this is all handled for you through Adobe Bridge.
+That is we did not use ICC profiles to print.
+But when you are printing to multiple devices each printer will be different and then this is where you may need greater control.
+In today’s dumbed-down apps, this is all handled for you through Adobe Bridge.

-If you have any questions about CMYK colors or full colour printing just send us a email.
+If you have any questions about CMYK colours or full-colour printing just send us an email.
 We can offer guidance on just about any printing topic including What is CMYK and can simplify the task of buying printing for you.

 CMYK screen angles and resolution

 In offset printing, the screen angle is at which the halftones of a separated color is outputted to a plate.
 To improve print quality and reduce moiré patterns, the screen for each colour is set at a different angle to each other.
 While the angles depend on how many colors are used and the preference of the press operator, typical CMYK process printing uses any of the following screen angles

 Cyan 15º Magenta 75º Yellow 0º Black 45º

 These angles can be switched around especially if you get a screen clash.

 Your photoshop files will be Okay at 300dpi at 100%.
 We recommend if you are using a press that prints at 200lpi then 350dpi should be your minimum.